Getting Started with Minerva modules - Staff Guide

 Details & Actions

-The left-hand Details & Actions menu is not customisable.
+The right-hand Details & Actions menu is not customisable.
 It is a route through to useful tools and functions.
 Let's take a look at each of the links on the menu.

 Enrolments

-In Ultra Course View, instructors are more prominent to students in the interface.
-For example, you will see two module instructors displayed above the Details & Actions Menu with a link to view other instructors on the module.
-By default, the two instructors displayed here is based on surname by alphabetical order.
+The lead instructor in Banner will be displayed above the Details & Actions Menu with a link to view other instructors on the module.
 See how students see Module Staff lists in a module, for more information.
 Staff who are not teaching on the module may wish to change your role in Minerva to Assistant (via Banner).

 Module Description